Tessa Thompson: 2014–2019: Breakthrough and acclaim

 In 2016, she began a starring role in the HBO science fiction drama series Westworld as board director Charlotte Hale.
 Also in 2016, Thompson appeared in the off-Broadway run of the Lydia R. Diamond play Smart People at Second Stage Theatre, starring alongside Mahershala Ali, Joshua Jackson and Anne Son.
+David Rooney of The Hollywood Reporter praised her performance writing, that she "nails both the sardonic manner and the gnawing dissatisfaction of a character that wants both professional fulfillment and romantic connection but is unwilling to compromise who she is to get either."
 In April 2016, Thompson was cast as Valkyrie in the Marvel Cinematic Universe superhero film Thor: Ragnarok, which was released on November 3, 2017.
-She appeared in the science fiction horror film Annihilation, which was released on February 23, 2018.
-In June 2017, Thompson was cast in the science fiction comedy Sorry to Bother You, which was released on July 6, 2018.
-She reprised her role as Bianca Taylor in the sports drama sequel film Creed II, which was released on November 21, 2018, to positive reviews and strong box office returns.
+Varietys Peter Debruge described her character as being a "sarcastic, Han Solo-like renegade".